After recording in Camtasia, the audio sounds bad or has low volume.

-If you are getting static or bad sounding audio when recording in Camtasia you can try the following
+If you are getting static or bad audio when recording in Camtasia, please try the following:

-- If you are using a microphone that plugs into your sound card (analog) be sure there is a solid connection and that the sound card drivers are updated to the latest available.
+- If using a microphone that plugs into your sound card (analog), please be sure there is a solid connection and the sound card drivers are updated to the latest version.

-- If you are using a USB mic try recording using another application such as Windows Sound Recorder (Windows 7, 8), Voice Recorder (Windows 10), or Audacity and see if the same behavior occurs there.
+- If using a USB microphone, use another recording application such as Windows Sound Recorder (Windows 7, 8), Voice Recorder (Windows 10), or Audacity.

-- Sometimes your mic can be too sensitive and pick up unwanted background noise.
-To avoid this turn down the recording input level to make your mic less sensitive.
-To counter that you may need to speak louder into the mic or be closer to the mic so your voice can still be picked up at an acceptable level.
+- Sometimes the microphone can be very sensitive and pick up unwanted background noise.
+To avoid this, turn down the recording input level to the mic.
+To counter this, you may need to speak louder be closer to the mic so your voice can still be picked up at an acceptable level.

-If you are getting low audio volume with a microphone in Camtasia you can try the following:
+If you are getting low audio volume with the microphone, please try the following:

-- In Camtasia, ensure your recording volume is set high enough.
-You can adjust this on the main Camtasia Recorder window with the horizontal level input bar.
+- In Camtasia, ensure your recording volume is set to high.
+You can adjust this in Camtasia Recorder within the input bar.

-- To determine if the problem is the mic or Camtasia try a test in Windows Sound Recorder to see if you also get low volume in your recording.
-If it's low there as well, you may need to make an adjustment on the microphone itself or within Windows.
+To determine if the problem is the microphone or Camtasia, try a test in Windows Sound Recorder to see if you get a low volume in your recording.
+If the audio is low, you may need to make an adjustment on the microphone or within Windows.